fieldtrip/website/tutorial/connectivity/coherence.md

     cfg.unit       = 'cm';
     source              = ft_sourceanalysis(cfg, freq);

 The resulting source-structure is a volumetric reconstruction which is specified in head-coordinates.
-In order to be able to visualise the result with respect to the subject's MRI, we have to interpolate the functional data to the anatomical MRI.
+In order to be able to visualize the result with respect to the subject's MRI, we have to interpolate the functional data to the anatomical MRI.
 For this, we need the subject's MRI, which is included in the [SubjectCMC.zip](https://download.fieldtriptoolbox.org/tutorial/SubjectCMC.zip) dataset.
 After reading the anatomical MRI, we reslice it along the axes of the head coordinate system for improved visualization.

     mri = ft_read_mri('SubjectCMC.mri');